 We undertake this project in a spirit of solidarity with other communities of color who suffer the profound effects of structural racism and state violence.
-We begin documenting the effects of COVID-19 pandemic on Asian/Pacific Americans in the midst of protests against the deaths of George Floyd, Tony McDade, Ahmaud Arbery, Breonna Taylor, and so many other Black people at the hands of police.
+We begin documenting the effects of COVID-19 pandemic on Asian/Pacific Americans in the midst of protests against the killings of George Floyd, Tony McDade, Ahmaud Arbery, Breonna Taylor, and so many other Black people at the hands of police and vigilantes.
 Intersectionality and cross-racial solidarity are central pillars of this project as we move forward to understand the current moment.
-They provide an important lens through which to document complicated and rich lived experiences, as well as the work we still need to do to educate our own communities of state violence.
-With “A/P/A Voices,” we affirm our commitment to Black communities and Black lives.
+Both provide an important lens through which to document complicated and rich lived experiences, as well as the work we still need to do to educate our own communities about state violence.
+With A/P/A Voices, we affirm our commitment to Black communities and Black lives.

 We are collecting documentation of the experiences of Asian/Pacific Americans living during COVID-19 by:

-These documentation efforts are premised on the critical idea that memory and meaning are built collaboratively, through dialogue, and that all of us—interviewers, organizers, and narrators alike—are part of a shared community that is experiencing unprecedented trauma to a lesser or greater degree.
+These documentation efforts are premised on the critical idea that memory and meaning are built collaboratively through dialogue, and that all of us—interviewers, organizers, and narrators alike—are part of a shared community that is experiencing unprecedented trauma to a lesser or greater degree.

 We want to acknowledge difference and honor it.
-Our project is a gesture to the usefulness of the A/P/A identity frame for many of us, while recognizing that it does not fully represent all of our narrators or participants in all their fullness.
+Our project is a gesture to the usefulness of the A/PA identity frame for many of us, while recognizing that it does not fully represent all of our narrators or participants in all their fullness.
 We acknowledge and want to think of expansive ways of incorporating different voices, languages, and identities.

 Zain Alam is an artist and musician whose interests include immigrant histories, Islamic culture, and South Asian diasporas.
-His recording project Humeysha has been described as “a unique intersection, merging the cinematic formality of Bollywood and geometric repetition of Islamic art,” featured in Vice, Village Voice, and the New York Times.
-His work includes video, performance, and writing which has been supported most recently by Harvard University, The Laundromat Project, and the South Asian American Digital Archive.
+His recording project Humeysha has been described as, “a unique intersection, merging the cinematic formality of Bollywood and geometric repetition of Islamic art,” and featured in Vice, Village Voice, and the New York Times.
+His work includes video, performance, and writing which has been supported most recently by Harvard University, The Laundromat Project, and South Asian American Digital Archive.

 Tomie Arai is an artist who collaborates with local communities to create visual narratives that give meaning to the spaces we live in.
 She is a co-founder of the Chinatown Art Brigade and is currently a 2020 Transnational Fellow with Monument Lab, an initiative that reimagines public space through stories of social justice and equity.

 Minju Bae is a historian, educator, and public humanist who works across the fields of Asian American Studies, urban and labor history, and food studies.
-Her current work investigates how Asian/Americans navigated the politics of work, racial difference, and the radical restructuring of the urban-based global economy in the late 20th century.
+Her current work investigates how Asian/Americans navigated the politics of work, racial difference, and the radical restructuring of the urban-based global economy in the late twentieth century.
 She is also a member of Nodutdol for Korean Community Development.

 Shannon Daniels is a writer and educator with roots in Manhattan’s Chinatown.
-She is currently the Program Associate of Accessibility at The Metropolitan Museum of Art, where she teaches and facilitates programs for visitors with disabilities, along with developing meaningful relationships with multilingual senior communities throughout New York City.
+She is currently the program associate of accessibility at the Metropolitan Museum of Art, where she teaches and facilitates programs for visitors with disabilities, along with developing meaningful relationships with multilingual senior communities throughout New York City.
 She is driven by her passion for making creative, inclusive spaces where people of all ages can develop a love of the arts and humanities and advocate for their communities.

 Rochelle Kwan is a writer, audio producer, and cultural organizer who brings together her backgrounds in social work and media to engage with communities to celebrate the power of everyday voices.
-Her work includes developing a community engagement program with AAPI communities at StoryCorps, training students to lay the foundation for the Hunter College Asian American Studies Oral History Archive, producing Chinatown community storytelling projects with Think!Chinatown, and cultivating meaningful relationships with AAPI communities around the country with Self Evident.
+Her work includes developing a community engagement program with A/PA communities at StoryCorps, training students to lay the foundation for the Hunter College Asian American Studies Oral History Archive, producing Chinatown community storytelling projects with Think!Chinatown, and cultivating meaningful relationships with A/PA communities through the podcast, “Self Evident.”

-Preeti Sharma, Ph.D., is an Assistant Professor of American Studies at California State University, Long Beach.
+Preeti Sharma is an assistant professor of American Studies at California State University, Long Beach.
 Her research and teaching interests include feminist theories of work, racialized and gendered labor, Asian American feminisms, women of color feminisms/queer of color critique, and worker center movements.
 Her book project, The Thread Between Them, examines the transnational beauty practice of threading in South Asian beauty salons across Los Angeles County through their emergence, labor, regulation, and organizing in the neoliberal immigrant service sector.
-She has supported numerous research justice and storytelling efforts, including the most recent animated short, I am a #YoungWorker, with the UCLA Labor Center on young workers in Los Angeles’ retail and restaurant industry.
-She is also co-lead author of the first national study on labor issues in the nail salon sector, called Nail Files: A Study of Workers and Industry in the United States.
+She has supported numerous research justice and storytelling efforts, including the most recent animated short, I am a #YoungWorker, with the UCLA Labor Center on young workers in Los Angeles’s retail and restaurant industry.
+She is also co-lead author of Nail Files: A Study of Workers and Industry in the United States, the first national study on labor issues in the nail salon sector.

 Lena Sze is a cultural organizer and writer from New York City.